Looking for a full run down on the Siberian Husky dog breed?

-Where to buy a Husky Dog?
+Where to buy a Siberian Husky Dog?

-When looking for husky dogs for sale as with any pedigree dog it is always recommended to purchase a puppy from a reputable breeder and with this breed more so than most it is important to do extensive research before going ahead.
+When looking for Siberian husky dogs for sale as with any pedigree dogs it is always recommended to purchase a puppy from a reputable breeder and with this breed more so than most it is important to do extensive research before going ahead.
 Go to races and shows and talk to people about the breed.
 There are also many Huskies in rescue shelters waiting for their forever homes where you will pay an adoption fee of between £75-£200.

-Husky Dog Price
+Siberian Husky Dog Price?

 A lot of backyard breeders are taking advantage of the breeds popularity so it may be possible to pick up a Siberian for as little as £300-400 but this is not recommended and it is much better to buy a puppy from a reputable breeder where you will pay anything from £500-1200 depending on pedigree and working lines.

-What were Huskies bred for?
+What were Siberian Huskies bred for?

 Originally Siberian dogs were bred to help hunt reindeer but as the climate became colder in the region people needed dogs to haul belongings from one place to another in search of food, thus Siberian Huskies were developed to become competent sled dogs able to pull loads in harsh environments on little food.

-Where did Huskies originate from?
+Where did Siberian Huskies originate from?

 An ancient breed Siberian originated in the north-eastern Arctic shores of Siberia where they were developed by the Chukchi people almost 4,000 years ago.

-How big do Huskies get?
+How big do Siberian Huskies get?

 A Siberian is a medium dog, the smallest of the so-called sled dogs they can grow up to 24 inches or 61cms at the shoulder.